| lingvoj.orgLinked Languages ResourcesA contribution to the Web of Databy Bernard Vatant, Mondeca | Shubi | sujSearch languages |

 fricative), rather than bilabial versus labiodental stop. |

-Names (more)[en] Shubi language |
+| Names (more)[en] Shubi language | Language type : Living

 Technical notes

-ISO 639 CodesISO 639-3 : sujLinked Data URIshttp://lexvo.org/id/iso639-3/sujhttp://dbpedia.org/resource/ISO_639:suj More URIs at sameas.org SourcesAuthority documentation for ISO 639 identifier: sujFreebase ISO 639-3 : suj GeoNames.org Country Information Publications Office of the European Union Metadata Registry : Countries and Languages |
+This page is providing structured data for the language Shubi. | ISO 639 CodesISO 639-3 : sujLinked Data URIshttp://lexvo.org/id/iso639-3/sujhttp://dbpedia.org/resource/ISO_639:suj More URIs at sameas.org SourcesAuthority documentation for ISO 639 identifier: sujFreebase ISO 639-3 : suj GeoNames.org Country Information Publications Office of the European Union Metadata Registry : Countries and Languages |